Reproducing Abell 2744 with the HyperMillennium Simulation: Comparison with JWST UNCOVER Imaging and Lensing Analysis

 In Figure \ref{fig:gal_LF} we compare the 2D-projected mass-normalised luminosity function (LF) of A2744 member galaxies in the lensing reconstruction field to similarly constructed mass-normalised LFs from our simulated analogues.
 For A2744, we show results both from the original catalogue of ``non-background'' galaxies (the black line with filled dots) and from the catalogue with non-members removed (the green line with filled dots).
 The region spanned by the mass-normalised LFs of our nine simulated analogues (\textbf{Group I} and \textbf{Group II} combined) is shown as the pink shaded region.
 The difference between the black and the green curves shows that our redshift cuts have removed galaxies at all magnitudes, but the correction is larger for fainter galaxies.
 After the removal of non-member galaxies, the mass-normalised luminosity function for A2744 agrees well with those predicted by our simulation, except possibly for a slight underprediction at intermediate magnitudes.

 In Figure~\ref{fig:kappa_gal_n_l} we reproduce Figure 5 of \citet[]{Cha_Etal_2024} but using our cleaned-up member catalogue.
-Because no galaxies outside the JWST footprint boundaries are available to produce the number and luminosity maps.
-Image pixels near the footprint boundaries need special care in the smoothing process.
+We should note that although a $6'.67\times6'.67$ square field is presented, the UNCOVER imaging of A2744 only covers the highest density area of the cluster field.
+Galaxies are available only within the irregularly shaped JWST footprint (cyan lines), which occupies only half the square FOV.
+As we will show later, this introduces a bias in the pixel-based comparison between the observed and mocked A2744 clusters.
+Because no galaxies outside the JWST footprint could be used to produce the number and luminosity maps, image pixels near the footprint boundaries need special care in the smoothing process.
 We address this by constructing a binary mask matching the size and resolution of the galaxy number density $N_{\rm gal}$ and luminosity density $L_{\rm gal}$ maps.
 Pixels are set to unity within the JWST footprint and to zero outside it.
 After smoothing all maps with a Gaussian kernel with $\sigma=10^{\prime\prime}$, we correct boundary effects by dividing the smoothed $N_{\rm gal}$ and $L_{\rm gal}$ maps pixel-by-pixel by the smoothed mask map.
 For consistency, we also window and resmooth the $\kappa$-map with the same mask and the same kernel size of $10^{\prime\prime}$.
 In Figure~\ref{fig:kappa_gal_n_l}, only regions within the boundaries of the JWST footprint (the cyan lines) are displayed.
-The resmoothed $\kappa$-map is shown with heavy white contours, while the original $\kappa$-map from \citet[]{Cha_Etal_2024} is overlaid in finer yellow contours for comparison.
+The resmoothed $\kappa$-map is shown with heavy white contours, while the original $\kappa$-map from \citet[]{Cha_Etal_2024} is overlaid with finer yellow contours for comparison.

 In the rightmost panels of Figure~\ref{fig:kappa_gal_n_l}, we present 2D histograms of pixel counts as a function of $\kappa$ and either galaxy number density $N_{\rm gal}$ (top) or galaxy luminosity density $L_{\rm gal}$ (bottom).
 In these plots, open circles represent the median values within equal-width bins of $\log_{10}\kappa$, with error bars indicating the region containing the central $68\%$ of the pixel count distributions.
 Both galaxy number and luminosity density exhibit a strong correlation with the dark matter density field, but with significant scatter.
 Qualitatively, this supports the light-traces-mass assumption widely adopted in many mass reconstruction models.